 What does a Thai Red Curry Taste like??

 Thai Red Curry, like most Asian curries, has a great depth of flavour.
 The sauce flavour is complex, it has many layers from all the ingredients in the paste that is then simmered with broth and coconut milk.
 It’s sweet and savoury, and it is quite rich.

-The presence of coconut flavour is unmistakable.
-And while one may assume Thai Red Curry is fiery hot, if from the colour alone, in actual fact it is not!
+While one may assume Thai Red Curry is fiery hot, if from the colour alone, in actual fact it is not!
 It is actually quite mild, and generally most restaurants tend to stick with the mild level of spiciness though you will find some restaurants that dial up the heat considerably.

-PPS If you’re wondering if the sauce is supposed to look sort of split – yes it is.
+PS If you’re wondering if the sauce is supposed to look sort of split – yes it is.
 The oil is actually supposed to separate.
 I’ve included some general commentary in the recipe notes, for those that are interested. 🙂

 - 3 tbsp vegetable oil (or canola or peanut)

 - 400 ml / 14 oz coconut milk (full fat!)

-- 6 kaffir lime leaves (Note 1)
+- 6 kaffir lime leaves (Note 4)

 - 1 tbsp sugar (white, brown or palm)